Intent, Implementation & Impact Report for Physical Education (PE)

 - Pupils participate in two high quality PE lessons each week, covering two sporting disciplines every half term.
 In addition, children are encouraged to participate in the varied range of extra-curricular activities.

-- Children can attend after school sport clubs three evenings per week.
+- Children can attend after school sport clubs

 - Children are invited to attend competitive sporting events within the consortium.
 This is an inclusive approach which endeavours to encourage not only physical development but also mental well-being.
 These events also develop teamwork and leadership skills and are very much enjoyed by the children.